sonus21/rqueue/docs/index.md

 {: .highlight }

-Once Rqueue is configured in Spring or Spring Boot as described above, you can start using Rqueue methods and annotations.
-The usage remains consistent whether using Spring Boot or the Spring framework.
+Once Rqueue is configured, you can use its methods and annotations consistently across both Spring and Spring Boot environments.

 ### Message Publishing / Task Submission

-All messages should be sent using the `RqueueMessageEnqueuer` bean's `enqueueXXX`, `enqueueInXXX`, and `enqueueAtXXX` methods.
-Use the appropriate method based on your use case:
+Submit tasks using the `RqueueMessageEnqueuer` bean.
+Use the `enqueueXXX`, `enqueueInXXX`, or `enqueueAtXXX` methods based on your requirements:

 ```java
 import com.github.sonus21.rqueue.core.RqueueMessageEnqueuer;